Connect with others who understand.

 • Sexual activity

-Treatment options for genital psoriasis are aimed at reducing inflammation caused by an overactive immune system and relieving symptoms.
+Treatment options for genital psoriasis aim to reduce inflammation and relieve symptoms.
 Topical medications (applied to the skin) can slow down cell production and decrease inflammation.
-Topical steroids or immunomodulators are the most common medication for psoriasis.
+Topical steroids or immunomodulators are the most common medications for psoriasis.

-If topical medications aren’t enough to control genital psoriasis, or if you have psoriasis on other parts of your body, your health care provider may also prescribe a medication to target your overactive immune system, such as a biologic treatment or an oral therapy.
-These medications are known as disease-modifying antirheumatic drugs (DMARDs) because they can slow or stop the process of damage.
+If topical medications aren’t enough to control genital psoriasis, or if you have psoriasis on other parts of your body, your healthcare provider may also prescribe a medication to target your overactive immune system, such as a biologic treatment or an oral therapy.

-Genital herpes outbreaks are caused by a viral infection, so treatment involves antiviral medications that stop the virus from growing.
-Antivirals can be applied topically or taken orally so they work all over your body.
-These medicines suppress the virus but do not eliminate HSV.
-Your doctor may also prescribe a topical medication for the pain and discomfort caused by herpes.
+Genital herpes outbreaks are caused by a viral infection, so treatment involves antiviral medications that stop the virus from replicating.
+Antivirals are usually taken orally (by mouth).
+These medicines suppress the virus but don’t eliminate HSV.
+Your doctor may also recommend treatments to help relieve pain and discomfort caused by herpes.

 If you have an HSV infection, your immune system keeps herpes from coming back.
-If you treat psoriasis with a medication that suppresses your immune system, you could be at risk of herpes recurrence or a more severe case of herpes.
+If you have psoriasis and take medications that affect your immune system, herpes symptoms may be more likely to return or become more severe.

-When considering a new medication, always let your doctor know about any health conditions you have.
+When considering a new medication, always let your doctor know if you have any other health conditions.

 Talk With Others Who Understand